jariperttunen/eughgsummary/USAGE.md

 Some countries report years in 1980's.
 These are filtered out.

+>[!NOTE]
-Note that to repoduce Table4.1 in Excel may take some time, up to 10 hours.
-Use the Slurm  workload manager in sorvi to run the script.
+>To reproduce Table4.1 in Excel may take some time, up to 10 hours.
+Use the Slurm  workload manager in sorvi to run the
+>`eulandtransition.slurm` script.

 ## Examples